abond936/My-Journal/docs/Project.md

 ❓ Open Questions:
 - Why do we need two different metadata models: one for browsing (AlbumPhotoMetadata) and one for usage (PhotoMetadata)?

+### Clarification on Image Models
+The term `AlbumPhotoMetadata` is a remnant from a previous design.
+The current, correct implementation uses two distinct models for clear separation of concerns:
+- **`PhotoMetadata`**: This is the canonical data model stored in Firestore.
+It represents a specific photo that has been associated with an Entry or Album and contains all necessary info for rendering and retrieval.
+- **`TreeNode`**: This is a UI-specific model used only by the `PhotoPicker` component.
+It represents a folder in a photo source (e.g., a directory on the local drive) and is used to build the navigable folder tree.
+It is not stored in the database.

+This separation ensures that the core application data (`PhotoMetadata`) is stable, while the UI components for browsing (`TreeNode`) can be adapted to different photo sources as needed.

 Core Concepts & Terminology
 - Source: The top-level service where the original media is stored.